modio/modio-docs/public/en-us/features/authentication/custom-sso-game.md

 For an OpenID authentication request to be successful, mod.io will make the following checks, in the shown order before considering the ID token valid for creating a mod.io access token.

-1. The signing keys exposed by the JWK URL must either be Elliptic Curve (EC) with `256` and `512` being supported curves, or RSA with `RS256` being supported.
-The `alg` parameter is mandatory both in the JWK endpoint and the OpenID token that is being verified.
-2. At least one of the signing keys exposed in the JWK URL must have signed the supplied ID Token.
+1. At least one of the signing keys obtained by mod.io from the the registered JWK URL must have signed the supplied ID Token.
-3. The `sub` claim must be present and a non-empty string or positive integer.
+2. The `sub` claim must be present and a non-empty string or positive integer.
 In the event an integer datatype is encountered, this value will be cast to a string internally.
-4. The `aud` claim must be set to either `https://mod.io` or `https://g-{your-game-id}.modapi.io`.
+3. The `aud` claim must be set to either `https://mod.io` or `https://g-{your-game-id}.modapi.io`.
 If you use your game's URL, it must match the API host exactly.
-5. The `iat` claim cannot be greater than the current epoch unix timestamp with a 10 second buffer to account for clock skew.
+4. The `iat` claim cannot be greater than the current epoch unix timestamp with a 10 second buffer to account for clock skew.
-6. The `exp` claim must be greater than the current epoch unix timestamp with a 10 second buffer to account for clock skew.
+5. The `exp` claim must be greater than the current epoch unix timestamp with a 10 second buffer to account for clock skew.

 ## Recommendations